Chris FollinBy Chris Follin

 OVER-OPTIMIZING

-• You do not need a fully customized philosophy before your first few decent trips.
+You do not need a fully customized philosophy before your first few decent trips.
+Start stable, then let real use tell you what deserves an upgrade.